Associate Professor of Media, Culture and Communication

-Research interests include: cultural, technological and industrial histories of the media, visual culture, television studies, and the interrelationships between various media systems.
-She is a associated faculty in Cinema Studies at NYU and her work has appeared in journals such as Public Culture, The Journal of Visual Culture and Cinema Journal as well as numerous anthologies.
-Murray is the author of Hitch Your Antenna to the Stars: Early Television and Broadcast Stardom (Routledge, 2005) and the coeditor of Reality TV: Remaking Television Culture (NYU Press, 2004; second edition, 2009) with Laurie Ouellette.
-She is currently working on Brought to You In Living Color: A Cultural History of Color Television (working title), a book project under contract with Duke University Press.
+Research interests include cultural, technological and industrial histories of the media, visual culture, television studies, and the interrelationships between various media systems.
+Murray is associated faculty in Cinema Studies at NYU and a Peabody Awards faculty judge.
+Her work has appeared in journals such as Public Culture, The Journal of Visual Culture and Cinema Journal as well as numerous anthologies.
+She is the author of Hitch Your Antenna to the Stars: Early Television and Broadcast Stardom (Routledge, 2005) and the coeditor of Reality TV: Remaking Television Culture (NYU Press, 2004; second edition, 2009) with Laurie Ouellette.
+She is currently working on Brought to You In Living Color: A Cultural History of Color Television (working title), a book project under contract with Duke University Press and supported by fellowships from the NEH, ACLS, and The Humanities Initiative at NYU.

 - 2013 : American Council of Learned Societies (ACLS) Fellowship